About Secure Certificates (SSL)

 After your certificate is issued, you have to change those addresses on your site.
 That affects all addresses, even images, scripts, etc. You don’t want to have any http addresses left anywhere.
-I usually use a script called Database Search and Replace Script***.
-It only takes a few minutes to upload the script to the website, run it and then remove it from the website.
+Otherwise, the certificate will show a problem when people load your site.

-I Added a Secure Certificate to my Site and Now it’s Broken
+I Added a Secure Certificate to my Site but the certificate is broken

 The Firefox help site describes this specific situation as, “This error is telling you that the identification sent to you by the site is actually for another site.
-While anything you send would be safe from eavesdroppers, the recipient may not be who you think it is.
+While anything you send would be safe from eavesdroppers, the recipient may not be who you think it is.”

-A common situation is when the certificate is actually for a different address for the same site.
+Situation 1: A common situation is when the certificate is actually for a different address for the same site.
 For example, you may have visited https://example.com, but the certificate is for https://www.example.com.
 In this case, if you access https://www.example.com directly, you should not receive the warning. ”